YehudaGold/context-component/README.md

 ---

-You can consume them together with `connect` HOC:
+You can consume multiple contexts together with the `connect` HOC function:

 otherComponent.js
 ```jsx